Skip to content

 • Low: Near-miss or policy tip triggered without actual NPI disclosure

-3. Establish the notification timeline in writing:
+3. Establish notification procedures:

 • Customer notification: Within 30 days of becoming aware (per amended Reg S-P)

-4. Configure automated alerting in Microsoft Purview for Copilot NPI events to support the 72-hour detection-to-notification window
+4. Configure automated alerting in Microsoft Purview for Copilot NPI events

 Financial Sector Considerations